 💡 To avoid the $10 fee and additional bank fees, pay the failed installment within 48 hours or reschedule your payment in advance.

 Sezzle Up Customer Reviews

 Sezzle Up generally receives positive reviews.
-It has a 4.7 rating out of 5 stars on its Facebook page (out of 2,022 reviews) and its Trustpilot page (with 9,104 reviews), though many reviews may not be authentic.
+It has a 4.6 rating out of 5 stars on its Facebook page (out of 2,280 reviews) and a 4.4 rating out of 5 stars on its Trustpilot page (with 9,804 reviews), though many reviews may not be authentic.

 Most of the positive reviews are about Sezzle’s interest-free financing, but there are several for the credit building aspect of the service.

-In addition, the Better Business Bureau gives Sezzle an A+ rating for its responsiveness to customer issues through the site.
-However, customers themselves only give it a 1.27 out of 5 stars there.
+In addition, the Better Business Bureau gives Sezzle an A rating for its responsiveness to customer issues through the site.
+However, customers themselves only give it 1.21 out of 5 stars there.

 BBB ratings are based on responsiveness to complaints, and Sezzle Up consistently responds to all complaints placed on the BBB page.

 The rating is based on 113 reviews.
 There are also 601 complaints, 379 of them resolved.

 It’s worth noting that the BBB page is typically where customers come to complain, as businesses tend to respond to BBB complaints.
 For that reason it tends to attract negative responses.